NICKNAME/S: Waxy

 Amidst early-season head injuries, Matthew Knight announced he would retire at season’s end but eventually retired in November following a series of concussions.
 Perth started strong with a 10–3 record but dropped to 13–9 by mid-January due to injuries.
 They finished third with a 16–12 record.

-Ahead of the finals, Damian Martin earned his sixth Best Defensive Player award, and Cotton claimed MVP honors, becoming only the third Wildcat to win the award after Paul Rogers (2000) and Kevin Lisch (2012).
+Ahead of the finals, Damian Martin earned his sixth Best Defensive Player award, and Cotton claimed MVP honours, becoming only the third Wildcat to win the award after Paul Rogers (2000) and Kevin Lisch (2012).
 Cotton also earned All-NBL First Team selection, and Tokoto was named to the All-NBL Second Team.

 In the semifinals, second-seeded Adelaide handed the Wildcats one of their heaviest postseason defeats (109–74) in Game 1.
 Perth fought back in Game 2 but fell short by one point (88–89), ending their season.